garrandall/popular-music-data/tracks/i-can-make-it-better-luther-vandross.md

 Go 'head and tell him it's over, tell him to go
 Oh darling, it's just a shame

-It's better for you, ooh, better for you
+It's better for you, oh better for you
 (I can make it better for you)
 Better for you, so much better for you
 (I can make it better, yeah, babe)